koyoresearch/ContainsLink/README.md

 This tool is helpful when you need to update documentation when moving a website, file share, or Sharepoint site.
 Crawl files for links; find links in files.

-This program uses the ITextSharp PDF parsing library.
+Note: This program uses the ITextSharp PDF parsing library.

 ----